 Medications are designed to treat a variety of health conditions, but sometimes they can have unwanted side effects.
 Certain drugs can contribute to excess hair growth, changes in hair color or texture, or hair loss.

 Drugs cause hair loss by interfering with the normal cycle of scalp hair growth.
-During the anagen phase, which lasts for three to four years, the hair grows.
+During the anagen phase, which lasts for two to seven years, the hair grows.
 During the telogen phase, which lasts about three months, the hair rests.
 At the end of the telogen phase, the hair falls out and is replaced by new hair.

 Telogen effluvium is the most common form of drug-induced hair loss.
-It usually appears within two to four months after taking the drug.
+It usually appears within 2 to 4 months after starting the drug.
 This condition causes the hair follicles to go into their resting phase (telogen) and fall out too early.
-People with telogen effluvium usually shed between 100 and 150 hairs a day.
+People with telogen effluvium usually shed between 30% to 70% more than the normal 100 and 150 hairs a day.